 The strike paralysed the city.
 In those days few people had cars so no one could get to work.
 Enter Bill McGeary, Robert’s grandfather.
 He saw an opportunity, turned his truck into a bus and started transporting people to and from work.
 One bus grew into a fleet of five and a company was born.

-In the 1960s, Bill’s 19-year-old son Geoff stepped into the driver’s seat - literally - and turned the business from a transport firm into the holiday company it is today.
-“My father started taking Australians on two-week camping trips to Ayres Rock,” Robert said.
+In the 1960s Bill’s 19-year-old son Geoff stepped into the driver’s seat - literally - and turned the business from a transport firm in the holiday company it is today.
+“My father started taking Australian’s on two-week camping trips to Ayres Rock,” Robert said.
 “My mother was the sales rep, handing out flyers to travel agents.”
-Still keeping it very much in the family, Robert is now a director in the company, as is his sister Lou Tandy.
+Still keeping it very much in the family, Robert is now a director alongside his sister, Lou Tandy.

-By the 1980s the company had expanded overseas, first to New Zealand and then the US and UK, and was taking Americans and Britons on touring holidays Down Under.
-Its name changed from Australian Pacific Coaches to Australian Pacific Touring and when European and tours were added in the early 2000s, it was shortened to APT.
+By the 1980s the company had expanded overseas, first to New Zealand and then the US and UK, and was taking Americans and Britons on touring holidays down under.
+Its name changed from Australian Pacific Coaches to Australian Pacific Touring and when European tours were added in the early 2000s, it was shortened to APT.

 The original idea behind the partnership was for APT to introduce Australians to the wonders of river cruising in Europe.
 It has certainly done that, but these days you’ll find plenty of Brits on its river cruises as well.
 Indeed, ROL Cruise is one of APT’s biggest partners in the UK, selling its river cruises in Europe, India, Asia and even China.

-When Robert says ‘everything’ included, he is notexaggerating.
-Flights, UK and overseas transfers, drinks, Wi-Fi; you don’t have to fork out extra for any of it.
-There is a choice of tours at no extra cost and a wealth of complimentary Signature Experiences that offer something just that little bit more special.
+When Robert says ‘everything included,’ he is not exaggerating.
+Flights, UK and overseas transfers, drinks, wi-fi: you don’t have to fork out extra for any of it.
+There is a choice of tours at no extra cost and a wealth of complimentary Signature Experiences that offer that little extra.

-In Asia you might be sipping Champagne as the sunrises over Angkor Wat in Siem Reap or as it sets over the famous U-Bein Bridge in Myanmar.
-New next year, those cruising the Mekong will dine at APT Ambassador Luke Nguyen’s restaurant Vietnam House in Ho Chi Minh City.
+In Asia, you might be sipping Champagne as the sun rises over Angkor Wat in Siem Reap or as it sets over the famous U-Bein Bridge in Myanmar.
+New next year, those cruising the Mekong will dine at APT Ambassador Luke Nyguyen’s restaurant, Vietnam House, in Ho Chi Minh City.